OpenBB-finance/OpenBB/CONTRIBUTING.md

 1. As explained before, it is possible that this file needs to be created under `common/` directory rather than `stocks/`, which means that when that happens this function should be done in a generic way, i.e. not mentioning stocks or a specific context.
 2. If the model require an API key, make sure to handle the error and output relevant message.
+3. If the data provider is not yet supported, you'll most likely need to do some extra steps in order to add it to the `keys` menu.
+See [this section](#external-api-keys) for more details.

 In the example below, you can see that we explicitly handle 4 important error types: